-The coronavirus is affecting nearly every aspect of American life, from the way we work to the way we socialize.
+The COVID-19 pandemic has affected nearly every aspect of American life, from the way we work to the way we socialize.
 Finances have especially been shaken up.

-It’s easy to feel that things are out of control, especially if you have been recently laid off or are losing income.
-Even though it may be some time before things get back to normal, there are things you can do now to take control of your finances.
+Even though it may be some time before things get completely back to normal, there are things you can do now to take control of your finances.
 Resources exist.
 While they may not fix everything, they can help.

 Apply for the Benefits You Need as Soon as Possible